Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 - [`git status`](https://git-scm.com/docs/git-status), which tells you the current state of the index and the working tree
 - [`git log`](https://git-scm.com/docs/git-log), which lists commits, newest first

-In the next less, you start making and tracking changes.
+In the next lesson, you start making and tracking changes.
 (You get to do cat photos, too.)